Hi Everyone! Would you like to be in England for Remembrance Day? You came to the right place! MUSICA

 . . . and people who brought nature inside.

 We peeked in the windows at the far end of this house with the amazing vine . . .

-. . . and saw these!
-It was the Studio of a sculptor . . . ohhh, I wanted in so bad!
+. . . and saw these in the little panes of glass!
+It was the Studio of a sculptor . . . ohhh, I wanted to go in so bad!

-So I was happy to take pictures of stone houses with names on them . . .
+I was perfectly happy wandering the lanes, taking pictures of the stone houses with names on them . . .

 and of course, the little charmers out for a walk . . .